iferaorg/lambdalabs-get-instance-types-action/README.md

 **Required**: No
 **Default**: `false`
 **Description**: Return only the names of the instance types.
+If false, return the full json payload from the LambdaLabs API.

 ## Outputs

 ### `instance_types`

 **Description**: The filtered list of instance types or instance type names.
+For the output schema documentation see https://cloud.lambdalabs.com/api/v1/docs#operation/instanceTypes.

 ## Example Usage